Thomas-Francisco/Genomic-signatures-of-mal-adaptation-to-climate-in-English-Yew/README.md

 - Extraction of climatic data from coordinates for the range-wide populations at 30 arc-seconds using the Climate Downscaling tool (ClimateDT, Marchi et al. 2024).
 - visualisation of the climatic variation across populations
-- Selection of the reference period from which the populations are currently locally adapted (1901-1950)
+- Selection of the reference period from which the populations are currently expected to be locally adapted (1901-1950)
 - Identification of the main climatic drivers in our dataset by : pre-selecting the climatic variables, identifying the most important variables to explain the genomic variation using OrdiR2step, removing over-collinear variables and calculating the variance inflation factor (VIF).
 - Calculation of the future climatic data as the mean values from five global climate models (GCMs) under the socio-economic pathway 3-7.0 for the 2041-2060 period.